Clocks & watches: the representation of movement That represents time.

 First edition, out-of-production SOTTSASS COLLECTION wrist watches designed by Ettore Sottsass, released in Japan by Seiko in 1992.
 Production of this collection was limited to a small number due to the highly skilled and meticulous manufacturing required to create such a complex yet subtile design.

-The multi-layered sapphire crystal bears different graphics at each level, which creates a floating effect inside the thick crystal face.
-A very subtile and clever design requiring high manufacturing skills and means.
+The multi-layered sapphire crystal bears different screen printed graphics at each level, which is what creates the unique floating effect on these watches and chronographs.
+A very subtile and clever design requiring high manufacturing skills and means, the sapphire crystal was costly, and difficult to cut in thin layers.
+The high cost of manufacturing is what put these watches out of production.

-Later, in 1995 and 1996, Seiko modified Ettore Sottsass’s designs for a limited reedition called SOTTSASS SPIRIT (in the spirit of Sottsass) with only 3 chronographs instead of 4 in the original edition.
+Later, in 1995 and 1996, Seiko modified Ettore Sottsass’s designs for a limited re-edition called SOTTSASS SPIRIT (in the spirit of Sottsass) with only three chronographs instead of four, and with Hardlex under-layers instead of sapphire crystal.

 The Neos series is the fruit of Nathalie du Pasquier's work with George J. Sowden.
 Their collaboration made them the Memphis Group power couple.
 These clocks were manufactured and produced by the Italian brand Lorenz, and they are a kind of Memphis Group 2.0: colors clashing pleasingly alongside intricate and bold patterns.
 A revolution in clock design and industrial manufacturing that demonstrated how the Memphis Group ethos could drive commercial success without making any concessions.